cesar-yoab/LightningDB/README.md

 ## Features

-Rust-Redis supports the following features:
+LightningDB supports the following features:

 - In-memory key-value store: All data is stored in RAM, making it ideal for fast read/write operations.
 - String data type: Key-value pairs can store any string value.